PHIL 3315 Communication Ethics

 (Prior to Fall 2010, this course was known as PHIL 14.2.

 The information below might still reflect the old course numbers.
 Bracketed numbers, if any, are the old course numbers.
 Learn more...)

 3 hours; 3 credits

-Prerequisite: one course in philosophy or Core Studies 10 or Core Curriculum 1210 [2.1]; or one course in communication, information, or the media, or permission of the Chairperson of the Philosophy department.
+Prerequisite: one course in philosophy or Communication 1000 or permission of the Chairperson of the Philosophy department.

 The City University reserves the right, because of changing conditions,